yokeshezumalai/TMDB/README.md

 - Accessed the Genre API and saved it in cache - so that for each and every movie , we can access and filter and display the names
 - Also Search Feature added - User can able to search the movies using the search icon in the tool bar, search will be triggered once the user enters 3 characters.
 - Also it will support both Mobile and Tablets , also Portrait and Landscape mode.
+- Also app has pagination and infinite scrolling.